• Surprise. I am mommy.

 How do I know?

-What if I made this up?
+what if I made this up,

-What if this is just my flesh, my desire, my fear talking?
+what if this is just my flesh, my desire, my fear talking?

-I am not sure that kind of certainty is even promised this side of heaven.
+But I’ve learned something over time.
+I’m not sure that kind of certainty is even promised this side of heaven.

 Baby steps still count

 Think about something that feels like a huge leap of faith.
-Taking a new job.
-Moving to a different state.
-Starting something new that feels risky or uncertain.
+Taking a new job, moving to a different state, starting something new that feels risky or uncertain.

 From the outside, it looks like one big jump.